ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

     /**
      * Content to put at the top of the file export.
 A 2D array of CsvCell objects (see
-     * Custom Headers and Footers section).
+     * Prepending and Appending Content section).
 Alternatively, you can pass a multi-line string
      * that is simply appended to the top of the file content.
      *
      * Default: undefined;
      */
-    customHeader?: CsvCell;
+    prependContent?: CsvCell;

     /**
      * Content to put at the bottom of the file export.
 A 2D array of CsvCell objects (see
-     * Custom Headers and Footers section).
+     * Prepending and Appending Content section).
 Alternatively, you can pass a multi-line string
      * that is simply appended to the bottom of the file content.
      *
      * Default: undefined;
      */
-    customFooter?: CsvCell;
+    appendContent?: CsvCell;

     /**
      * If true, all columns will be exported in the order they appear in the columnDefs.